ALL communication should be sent via email to email@example.com.

 - All teams must provide the coordinating team with contact details of two different members in charge of the team.
 We also ask for email addresses of all team members to ease communication.

-- All teams shall send a list of players before 1st October.
+- All teams shall send a list of players before first match.
 Players can be added at any time; however they must be added to the list at least 2 days before their first game.
 Players must be registered in time and have played at least one game in order to participate in the PAI cup.